Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 DEFENSE AGAINST A POTENTIAL AERIAL ATTACK:

 The reactor enclosure domed roof must be strong enough to safely absorb a credible aircraft, bomb or missile impact.
 The roof must have a steel content comparable to a major highway overpass.
-The sandbag layers are below the roof and are high enough above the reactor monitoring equipment to allow the sandbags and roof structure to safely absorb most of the kinetic energy contained in a diving aircraft, bomb or missle.
+The sandbag layers are below the roof surface and are high enough above the reactor monitoring equipment to allow the sandbags and roof structure to safely absorb most of the kinetic energy contained in a diving aircraft, bomb or missle.
 The sandbags operate by both dissipating projectile kinetic energy and by distributing impact momentum over a wide area.

 If an imminent airborne threat to the FNR is detected the moveable fuel bundles should be withdrawn forcing a reactor cool shut down.
-To the extent that time permits sufficient heat should be extracted from the primary liquid sodium pool to prevent spontaneous combustion of sodium with air if there is a subsequent major roof failure.
+To the extent that time permits sufficient heat should be extracted from the liquid sodium pool to prevent spontaneous combustion of sodium with air if there is a subsequent major roof failure.

-If at any time a significant amount of air leaks into the argon cover gas the immediate requirement is to withdraw the movable fuel bundles to take the reactor to a cool shutdown and to lower the primary liquid sodium temperature below 200 C to prevent spontaneous sodium combustion in air.
-That rapid cooling is achieved by draining the nitrate salt circuits and then allowing water into the nitrate salt circuits.
-The water will dissolve the salt and will boil into steam which is immediately vented.
-The secondary sodium temperature will drop to about 110 degrees C which will soon pull the primary sodium temperature down to about 120 degrees C.
+If at any time a significant amount of air leaks into the argon cover gas the immediate requirement is to withdraw the movable fuel bundles to take the reactor to a cold shutdown and to lower the liquid sodium temperature below 200 C to prevent spontaneous sodium combustion in air.
+That rapid cooling is achieved by:

 FNR ENCLOSURE ROOF STRUCTURE: